 Product Configuration

 When implementing Lukittu in your application, you should specify which Lukittu product the software represents.
-While optional, this is recommended for:
+While optional, this is recommended for:- Better tracking capabilities

 - Improved access management